Alpaca Health

 • Johne's disease (ParaTB).

 Johne’s disease is one of global significance.
-From an economic loss standpoint, it is prominent among rumunant species, cattle, sheep, deer and goats with many herds having infected animals.
-Furthermore, the range of species that can be infected can be illustrated by a review of published data on affected zoo animal species [50], which included alpacas and llamas.
+Simply from an economic loss standpoint, it is prominent among rumunant species, cattle, sheep, deer and goats with many herds having infected animals.
+Furthermore, the wider range of species that can be infected is illustrated by a review of published data on affected zoo animal species [50], which included alpacas and llamas.

 The disease is caused by the bacterium Mycobacterium avium ssp paratuberculosis and results in a very gradual thickening and inflammation of the intestinal wall (enteritis) which eventually prevents the absorption of nutrients.
 Infection most commonly occurs at a young age through ingestion of the bacteria but symptoms are not seen for some years.
 The shedding of bacteria in the faeces starts before there are any clinical signs thus is the main source of transmission between animals.
 The bacterium survives for long periods in the paddock.

 Clinically, Johne’s disease is characterised by slower growth rates in younger animals but as the disease advances there will be weight loss and often profuse diarrhoea.
 Affected animals eventually die.
 A diagnosis may be confirmed by various testing methods.
-Growth of M. avium bacteria from faecal samples is possible but a slow process due to the slow growth rate of the organism.
-There is currently no treatment for Johne's disease.
+Growth of M. avium bacteria from faecal samples is possible but is a slow process due to the slow growth rate of the organism.
+There are currently no treatments for Johne's disease.

-In New Zealand, the Johne’s Advisory Group facilitates collaboration and coordination across the various livestock sectors for the control and management of Johne’s disease.
+In New Zealand, Dairy NZ has produced a Johne’s Disease guide containing tools to combat the infection and prevent its spread in herds.
 A vaccine is available for sheep and goats but not cattle due to the interference of the vaccine with TB testing.
 This would also be an issue with alpacas being taken to shows as a clear TB status is currently required.

 • Ulcerative Pododermatitis.